No training / finetuning

 Long answer

-For example, if you have stored 100 fragments of text about corporate liability, then you can take a subset of those fragments (e.g., only the ones that talk about personal liability of directors) and feed those fragments to GPT-4 and ask it to draft a new text based on that input.
+For example, if you have stored 100 fragments of text about corporate liability, then you can take a subset of those fragments (e.g., only the ones that talk about personal liability of directors) and feed those fragments to the LLM and ask it to draft a new text based on that input.

-• Prompt feeding is limited to a carefully selected subset of your data, typically a few thousand words (quality first, less is often more).
+Prompt feeding is limited to a carefully selected subset of your data, typically a few thousand words (quality first, less is often more).
 Conversely, "training" a model usually concerns all your data, typically millions of words (quantity first: the more the better); similarly, "finetuning" a model will involve significant parts of your data.

-• Prompt feeding is constrained to what the customer himself uploaded in the past: the legal data of customer X will never be used for the prompt feeding purposes of customer Y. Conversely, taking into account the enormous resources required for model training, the goal of model training & finetuning is to reuse content among customers as much as possible.
+Prompt feeding is constrained to what the customer himself uploaded in the past: the legal data of customer X will never be used for the prompt feeding purposes of customer Y. Conversely, taking into account the enormous resources required for model training, the goal of model training & finetuning is to reuse content among customers as much as possible.

 Read more